TITLE 23: EDUCATION AND CULTURAL RESOURCES

 c) Institutions shall be subject to possible limitation, suspension or termination of eligibility for failure to comply with statutes, regulations, rules or procedures and for failure to maintain the standards required by this Section for initial participation.
 (See 23 Ill.
 Adm.
 Code 2790.)

 d) Postsecondary institutions that participate in gift assistance programs shall annually submit to ISAC a copy of their tuition refund policy.
-Such submissions shall not be considered ISAC approval of such policies.
+The submissions shall not be considered ISAC approval of the policies.

 e) Postsecondary institutions that participate in MAP are required to have in place or establish a program, determined by the institution, that is intended to improve MAP recipients' success, retention and completion in higher education at that institution.
 Institutions shall annually submit to ISAC retention, completion and graduation rate data as well as advising and support program information.
 This information is intended to enhance ISAC's ability to evaluate and improve MAP effectiveness.